Insta-star wars: China tensions in Southeast Asia flare online

 ‘PAN-ASIAN SOLIDARITY’

-Wong posted a photo watching Vachirawat’s show and urged Hong Kong to “stand with our freedom-loving Thai friends”.
+Wong posted a photo watching Vachirawit’s show and urged Hong Kong to “stand with our freedom-loving Thai friends”.

 “Perhaps we can build a new kind of pan-Asian solidarity that opposes all forms of authoritarianism!” he wrote.